 COVID safety measures enforced.
 Read more about attending Mass at the Cathedral >>

 6:30 a.m., 8:00 a.m., 12:10 p.m.
 (Pontifical, televised, live-streamed), and 5:30 p.m.

 Stations of the Cross

 Accompany our Lord to Calvary and meditate on his suffering as you contemplate your Lenten journey.

 To make it as easy as possible for every Catholic to experience the grace of the sacrament of reconciliation, the Cathedral of Saint Peter is participating in a diocesan-wide initiative entitled The Light is On for You.
-Confessions will be heard every Monday of Lent from 5:30 p.m. to 7:00 p.m.
-Visit the diocesan website for materials to assist you in making a good confession, prayers you may find helpful, and answers to frequently asked questions.
+Confessions will be heard every Monday of Lent from 5:00 p.m. to 6:30 p.m.

 lenten confession schedule